-- The maximum duration of development agreements is increased from 20 to 30 years unless extended by mutual consent. - The state land planning agency must review pending not-in-compliance cases within 60 days of the Act's effective date and determine whether to dismiss or amend the state's petition consistent with application of the new requirements of the Act.
+- The maximum duration of development agreements is increased from 20 to 30 years unless extended by mutual consent.
+(HB 7207, Section 24) - The state land planning agency must review pending not-in-compliance cases within 60 days of the Act's effective date and determine whether to dismiss or amend the state's petition consistent with application of the new requirements of the Act.
 If the state land planning agency determines the petition should be amended, it must do so within 30 days of that determination or the case will be dismissed.
 The effect of this provision is a retroactive application of the legislation to pending cases.
+(HB 7207, Section 74)

-"The Legislature also approved Governor Scott's plan to abolish the Department of Community Affairs...it will send the various divisions and functions into a variety of different state agencies."
+"The Legislature also approved Governor Scott's plan to abolish the Department of Community Affairs...this legislation will send the various divisions and functions into a variety of different state agencies."